esl/MongooseIM/doc/authentication-backends/LDAP-authentication-module.md

 An LDAP authentication module.
 It provides a read-only abstraction over an LDAP directory.

+The following SASL methods are supported:
-User credentials are verified by performing an LDAP bind with the username and password provided by the client.
+* SASL PLAIN: user credentials are verified by performing an LDAP search followed by a bind with the user name and password provided by the client.

-Requires the SASL PLAIN method.
+* SASL EXTERNAL: user credentials are verified by performing an LDAP search with the user name provided by the client.
+This can be used to verify that the user is allowed to log in after the provided certificate has been verified.

 ## Configuration options